Wedding Guest Killed By Hit-Run Driver Outside Fiesta On Route 17

-UPDATE: A wedding guest from Massachusetts was struck and killed by a hit-and-run driver Saturday night outside a popular Route 17 catering hall, authorities said.
+"We need to make sure which one was the actual driver," Bergen County Prosecutor's Chief of Detectives Robert Anzilotti told Daily Voice around noontime Sunday, explaining that there were several occupants in the vehicle at the time.

-An alert was broadcast for a red Dodge that fled the scene after the 20-year-old victim was struck outside the Fiesta in Wood-Ridge around 10 p.m.
+An alert initially was broadcast for a red Dodge that fled the scene after the victim was struck outside the main driveway of the Fiesta in Wood-Ridge around 10 p.m.

 The bride got medical attention after becoming faint, he said.

-Note: UPDATE: Authorities got the vehicle involved in a hit-and-run crash that killed a 20-year-old wedding guest from Massachusetts outside a popular Route 17 catering hall Saturday night.